BMscis/reach-tutorial/Documentation/Workshop/WhatAreTheInputsAndOutputs.md

 What do we expect to achieve with the auction?

-1. We expect to create a contract that auction a NFT.
+1. We expect to create a contract that auction an NFT.

 2. We expect a bidder to be able to bid on the NFT.